Armenian diaspora: History

 Before 1870, 60 Armenian immigrants settled in New England.
 Armenian immigration rose to 1,500 by the end of the 1880s, and rose to 2,500 in the mid-1890s due to massacres caused by the Ottoman Empire.
 Armenians who immigrated to the United States before WWI were primarily from Asia Minor and settled on the East Coast.

 Routes of Armenian refugees during the 1920s and 1930s, including the exodus from the Hatay province.

-The Armenian diaspora grew considerably both during and after the First World War due to the dissolution of the Ottoman Empire.
-In the year 1910, over 5,500 Armenians immigrated to the United States, and by 1913, 9,355 more Armenians entered the North American borders.
+The Armenian diaspora grew considerably both during and after the First World War due to the dissolution of the Ottoman Empire In the year 1910, over 5,500 Armenians immigrated to the United States, and by 1913, 9,355 more Armenians entered the North American borders.
 As World War I approached, the rate of Armenian immigration rose to about 60,000.
 In 1920 and until the Immigration Act of 1924, 30,771 Armenians came to the United States; the immigrants were predominantly widowed women, children, and orphans.
-Although many Armenians perished during the Armenian genocide, some of the Armenians who managed to escape, established themselves in various parts of the world.
+Although many Armenians perished during the Armenian genocide, some of the Armenians who managed to escape established themselves in various parts of the world.

-By 1966, around 40 years after the start of the Armenian genocide, 2 million Armenians still lived in Armenia, while 330,000 Armenians lived in Russia, and 450,000 Armenians lived in the United States and Canada.
+By 1966, around 40 years after the start of the Armenian genocide, 2 million Armenians still lived in Eastern Armenia, while 330,000 Armenians lived in Russia, and 450,000 Armenians lived in the United States and Canada.

 In the United States, the rate of immigration increased after the Immigration Act was passed in 1965.
 The outbreak of the civil War in Lebanon in 1975 and the outbreak of the Islamic Revolution in Iran during 1978 were factors which pushed Armenians to immigrate.
 The 1980 U.S. Census reported that 90 percent of the immigration to the United States was undertaken by Iranian-Armenians during the years from 1975 and 1980.

 The energy crisis in Armenia in the early 1990s also resulted in the emigration of 676,000-800,000 Armenians from the Caucasus.